duyminh1998/funko-price-scraper/README.md

 8. Search for any Pop on the search bar.

 # usage
-The first thing that you should do when running the program is press "Generate data!" to get the most recent prices.
+The first thing that you should do when you run the program is press "Generate data!" to get the most recent prices.
 Please check the store boxes to select the stores you want to get prices from.
 After the program finishes getting the data, you can enter the name of the Funko Pop! in the search bar and click "Search!" to search for its price.

 You will not have to generate the price again until the next day.
-For example, if you generated data on 09/22/2018, you can continue to search for prices until 09/23/2018, when the program will ask you to generate new pricing data.
+For example, if you generated data on 09/22/2018, you can continue to search for prices until 09/23/2018, which is when the program will ask you to generate new pricing data.
+Additionally, you can always generate new price data if you want the most recent prices, or if you only searched a few stores and you want to search for more.

 # to-do
 ~create GUI~